 Clearinghouse DOT Basics

 It is crucial to the success of every commercial driver and carrier to understand how Clearinghouse DOT policies function.
 This way, people who work in the U.S. transportation industry can prevent receiving massive penalties from the government.
 Please read the information below to understand the basics of DOT Clearinghouse programs.
-If you have any questions, please pick up the phone and give our company a call.
+If you have any questions, please pick up the phone and call our company.
 We’re standing by to help you and your carrier adhere to DOT and FMCSA policies.

 What Is the Purpose of the DOT Clearinghouse?